mohorev/yii2-upload-behavior/README.md

 * generateNewName - Set true or anonymous function takes the old filename and returns a new name, default value is `true`
 * unlinkOnSave - If `true` current attribute file will be deleted, default value is `true`
 * unlinkOnDelete - If `true` current attribute file will be deleted after model deletion.
+* deleteOriginalFile - Only for UploadImageBehavior.
+If `true` original image file will be deleted after thumbs generating, default value is `false`.

 ### Attention!